Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Features and benefits of ANZ home loans
+Features and benefits of ANZ mortgages

 - Free Property Profile Reports.
-Usually worth $49, an ANZ Property Profile Report allows you to find out a home’s potential worth for free.
+Usually, worth $49, an ANZ Property Profile Report allows you to find out a home’s potential worth for free.

 - First Home Buyer Handbook.
 Learn more about the home buying process with this useful resource from ANZ.

-- Home improvement loan top up.
+- Home improvement loan top-up.
 If you need some extra cash for home renovations or landscaping, you can top up your mortgage to help with those costs.

 - Special interest rates.
-ANZ offers special interest rates to customers that have a minimum of 20% equity and that have their salary or wages credited into an ANZ transactional account.
+ANZ offers special interest rates to customers that have a minimum of 20% equity and have their salary or wages credited into an ANZ transactional account.
 Otherwise, standard interest rates apply.

-- Loan top up fee.
-When you top up your loan you’ll pay $250 to do so.
+- Loan top-up fee.
+When you top up your loan, you’ll pay $250 to do so.